Masthabanu/Mini-Project/README.md

 <img src="CVD Dashboard.png" width="800">

+**Outcome:**
+**This project demonstrates the ability to:**
+- Clean and preprocess healthcare data to handle inconsistencies and missing values.
+- Analyze clinical and lifestyle indicators to identify cardiovascular risk patterns.
-**Outcome:**   The project demonstrates the ability to clean healthcare data, create calculated measures using DAX, and develop an interactive Power BI dashboard to support   data-driven health risk assessment.
+- Build an interactive Power BI dashboard with KPIs, charts, and filters to support data-driven health risk assessment.
+- Provide actionable insights on high-risk patient groups, lifestyle correlations, and health trends.